wangxj03/wangxj03.github.io/content/posts/2024-11-11-tool-calling/index.md

 ### 1. Retry on Error

 When LLMs fail at tool calling, they are likely to progress further by retrying with error feedback.
-Anthropic's recent [computer use](https://www.anthropic.com/news/3-5-models-and-computer-use) demo illustrated this beautifully -- their Claude model initially failed to start a Python server but succeeded after analyzing the error and adjusting its Python version.
+Anthropic's recent [computer use](https://www.anthropic.com/news/3-5-models-and-computer-use) [demo](https://youtu.be/vH2f7cjXjKI?si=wnxDU5zddltCLynY&t=122) illustrated this beautifully -- their Claude model initially failed to start a Python server but succeeded after analyzing the error and adjusting its Python version.

 ![alt text](claude_computer_use_for_coding.png)

-In our example with query "What are the most commented posts each month?", this Langfuse [trace](https://us.cloud.langfuse.com/project/cm27ro2si00cd8mi56o0af4bq/traces/1eafe226-882e-4d52-aef0-390abbc1b181) illustrates a case where the initial SQL query is syntatically incorrect:
+In our monthly top posts query example, this Langfuse [trace](https://us.cloud.langfuse.com/project/cm27ro2si00cd8mi56o0af4bq/traces/1eafe226-882e-4d52-aef0-390abbc1b181) illustrates a case where the initial SQL query was syntatically incorrect:

 ```sql
 SELECT STRFTIME(timestamp, '%Y-%m') AS month, title, MAX(comments) as max_comments